anna-ssg/anna/site/content/posts/building_anna.md

 ### What's in a name?

-Probably the first thing that us four came across when joining ACM and HSP was the famous Saaru repository.
+Probably the first thing that the four of us came across when joining ACM and HSP was the famous Saaru repository.
 [Saaru](https://github.com/anirudhRowjee/saaru),
 one of the projects that inspired our ssg, is derived from a [Kannada](https://en.wikipedia.org/wiki/Kannada) word.
 Saaru is a thin lentil soup, usually served with rice.

 > In Kannada, rice is referred to as 'anna'(ಅನ್ನ) pronounced <i>/ɐnːɐ/</i>

-This was just a playful stunt that we played.
-We plan on beating Saaru at build times, optimizing at runtime.
+This was just a playful stunt that we engaged in.
+We planned on beating Saaru at site render times, optimizing at runtime.

 ---